This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - Bring your medicine bottles or a list of your medicines when you see your healthcare provider.
 Tell your provider if you are allergic to any medicine.
 Tell your provider if you use any herbs, food supplements, or over-the-counter medicine.

 - You may need blood tests before your surgery.
 You may also need an angiogram, arteriography, or Doppler study to check the blood flow in your legs.
-Talk to your caregiver about these or other tests you may need.
+Talk to your healthcare provider about these or other tests you may need.
 Write down the date, time, and location for each test.

 The night before your surgery: